 Roy Ryan was elected to the MMHI Board of Directors in 2016.
 He obtained his undergraduate and masters degree from Loma Linda University and a PhD from the University of Northern Colorado.
 Roy has worked in educational administration at the undergraduate, graduate, and board levels as well as at the board level for health care institutions and hospital groups around the world.
 After living in Asia for twenty-three years, he returned to the States where he continued his work with education and health care organizations at the board level as well as managing investment portfolios.
 Roy and his wife, Carol, moved to Montrose in 2015 where they enjoy 4×4 off road exploring, golf, photography, and the great outdoors.
 They have two grown children and five grandchildren.

 Seth Ryan was elected to the MMHI Board of Directors in 2016.
-Seth is a Deputy District Attorney for the District Attorney’s Office in the 7th Judicial District which serves Montrose, Delta, Gunnison, Hinsdale, San Miguel, and Ouray counties.
+Seth is a Chief Deputy District Attorney for the District Attorney’s Office in the 7th Judicial District which serves Montrose, Delta, Gunnison, Hinsdale, San Miguel, and Ouray counties.
 He has a juris doctorate and masters of business administration from the University of Denver.
-Seth is a Colorado native and has lived in Montrose for the past ten years.
+Seth is a Colorado native and has lived in Montrose since 2007.
 Before moving to the Western Slope, he worked as a stock broker at Charles Schwab, Inc. doing technical and fundamental analysis of publicly traded companies.
 In his spare time, Seth enjoys ballroom dancing with his wife Stacey, and playing blues guitar.

 Bud Taylor Executive Director Black Canyon Boys and Girls Club